abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 - To have greater control by regular expression					-E
 - To search in case sensitive		-cs (Defaults to insensitive -ci) option
 - To filter out i.e. exclude certain path from the main find search result
-- to filter by creation, acces or, modification time, use -c, -a, -m of the easier syntax than find's
+- to filter by creation, acces or, modification pass time, use -c, -a, -m as easier syntax than find's
-   e.g. -cm7 exactly equal to 7 minute
+		-cm7 last creation exactly equals to 7 minute
-    -cm-7 less than or equal to 7 minute
+    -am-7 last access is less than or equal to 7 minute
-    -cm7- more than or equal to 7 minute
+    -md7- last modification is more than or equals to 7 days
-    -cm7-10 between 7 to 10 minute inclusively
+    -mh7-10 last modification is between 7 to 10 hours inclusively
 </pre>

 Most of 'find' 'test' options may also be passed here, below are some excerpt of its manual on options